GfSE/SAF-Specification/developing-saf/concept/concepts.md

 exposed in viewpoint [System State Viewpoint](../../viewpoints/System-State-Viewpoint.md)

-Specifies the fact that a Function can perform a certain set of State Transitions.
+Specifies the fact that a System Function can perform a particular set of System State transitions.
 ## SFNsupportingSCY
 0..* [System Function](#System-Function) SFNsupportingSCY 0..* [System Capability](#System-Capability)